race2infinity/AuthentiFi/README.md

 ---

-A blockchain-based Product Ownership Management System for Anti-Counterfeits in the Post Supply Chain.
+<p align="center">A blockchain-based Product Ownership Management System for Anti-Counterfeits in the Post Supply Chain.</p>

 # Table of Content
 + [About](#description)